ADIKURWA/ESP32Marauder/GPS-Data.md

 # GPS Data
 Shows GPS data stored by Marauder during your current session.
-This data is volatile and not stored in any non-volatile memory except for during wardriving sessions.
+This data is not stored in any non-volatile memory except for during wardriving sessions.
+If the GPS module does not have a proper fix, the data will display all zeroes.
+The displayed data refreshes every 5 seconds.